RohanAdwankar/newt/README.md

 ```

 ### Customization
-You can customize the TUI experience using the following commands:
 - External Editor: Set your preferred external editor (e.g., `vim`, `nano`, `code`) using `:editor <command>`.
-This setting is persistent.
 You can also pass the editor program directly such as `:editor ~/nvim-macos-arm64/bin/nvim`
 - Accent Color: Change the UI accent color using `:color <index>`, where `<index>` is a number from 0-255 representing a color from the 256-color palette.
 For example, `:color 40` sets it to green.
-To view the color options check the [ratatui docs](https://ratatui.rs/examples/style/colors/)
+To view the color options check the [ratatui docs.](https://ratatui.rs/examples/style/colors/)

 ## Keybindings & Actions